 The best time of day to take photos is either the first or last hour of daylight.
-We took these beach photos during the very first hour of daylight and it was actually really great!
-The kids weren’t tired and cranky from a long day, everyone had eaten breakfast, it was awesome.
-I highly recommend it if you can get everyone dressed and ready early.
-Otherwise, last hour of daylight is your best bet for beautiful photos!!
+We took these beach photos during the very last hour of daylight and it was really great!
+I gave Lyla and Millie long afternoon naps to make sure they weren’t cranky or tired, everyone ate right before we left too because there’s nothing worse than hangry kids!!

 Stop trying so hard!

 Your kids might not always look at the camera, a hair or two or twelve might be out of place, and your husband might show up wearing the wrong belt, but none of that matters.
 Happiness is better than perfection.
 And actually I'm pretty sure happiness is perfection with family photos!
 Candid is better than posed.

 If you're happy and feeling confident, THAT is what is going to shine through in your pictures.
 And when your friends and family and loved ones rip open that envelope and hang you on their fridge, that's all they want to see anyway.